jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 opposing lists, “Most Complex Human Creations”, and ”Least Well Understood Human Creations”.
-Despite having architectures designed by humans, being trained on primarily human output (read: the internet), and having every bit exposed to human view, LLMs are still effectively black boxes when it comes to understanding why they do what they do.
+Despite having architectures designed by humans, being trained on primarily human output (read: the internet), and having every bit (literally) exposed to human view, LLMs are still effectively black boxes when it comes to understanding why they do what they do.

 Digging into understanding how LLMs and other neural networks work (broadly called “interpretability”) is a key field in Machine Learning research right now.

-This analysis aims to address one less well understood aspects of LLMs, the embedding layer.
+This analysis aims to address one of the less well understood pieces of LLMs, the embedding layer.
 Specifically how the token embedding layers in LLMs change as model size and embedding size increases.

 The main conclusions from this analysis are that embedding quality increases with size to a point, but then stagnates or decreases in